 Currently Recruiting Students for:

-Project Grow provides a safe space for adult students that identify as gay, bisexual, lesbian, transgender, or questioning to work toward their high school equivalency diploma.
+Project Grow provides a safe space for adult students that identify as gay, bisexual, lesbian, transgender, or questioning.

 What we like to say is, “It’s never too late to go back to school!”

 For over two decades we have been committed to bringing free education into the hands of hundreds of adults.

 Our vast resources range from ESL classes (English as a Second Language) to our well-known GED Program (General Education Development), as well as many more classes taught by our excellent and well-trained staff members.
 Our teachers are passionate facilitators of learning who inspire and support their students to achieve their dreams and change their lives for the better.

 Our mission is to educate the mind as well as to promote growth outside the classroom.
 Through workshops, tutoring, and community support, the Adult Education program gives adults a place to learn and empower themselves while striving for a better way of life.

 ESL Literacy and ESL I, II and III are designed for students of all levels to improve their listening, speaking, reading, and writing in English.

 "It’s never too late," that’s the motto in the Basic Education in Spanish Program.
 In Basic Education in Spanish, native speakers of Spanish learn to read and write in Spanish, in preparation for continuing their studies for Pre-GED and GED and eventually continue to college.

 Union Settlement’s HSE program is for adults of all ages and levels.
 We assess individuals when they enroll and design classes around their abilities for all the subjects tested on the HSE.
 We prepare students for the HSE test format, as well as train them to overcome test anxiety.
 Students recieve instruction on all high school subjects - math, social studies, science, reading, and writing - leaving them prepared and confident for the HSE.